kubeshop/tracetest/docs/docs/tools-and-integrations/integrations/keptn.md

 keptn create project keptn-tracetest-integration -y -s shipyard.yaml
 ```

 **Note:** Keptn may ask you to have a Git repository for this project to enable GitOps.
-If so, you need to create an empty Git repository and a Git token and pass it through the flags `--git-remote-url`, `-`-git-user`, and `--`git-token`.
+If so, you need to create an empty Git repository and a Git token and pass it through the flags `--git-remote-url`, `--git-user`, and `--git-token`.
 More details about this setup can be seen on [Keptn docs/Git-based upstream](https://keptn.sh/docs/1.0.x/manage/git_upstream).

 3. Create a `pokeshop` service:
 ```sh